eBay/TrustFabric/identity/Users.md

 ## BYO IdM

-TrustFabric allows you to leverage your existing investments in to the IdM solutions.
+TrustFabric allows you to leverage your existing investments in IdM solutions.
 You can continue to leverage existing implementation.
 TrustFabric provides specifications for OpenID Connect server for integration:
 1. Implement application identities (`client-id`) in a password-less manner using Fabric layer
 2. Implement `azf` claims if you want to support multi-party delegation (transitive delegation)
 3. Extend the scope and claims based on TrustFabric specifications for claims based authorization